skijit/notes/programming/web/angular2/angular2-confoo.md

         - relies on `import` and `export` keywords
     - Arrow Functions

-- Questions:
-    - Module loader responsibilities vs execution engine
-    - Typescript data structures in debugging
-    - Relationship between angular and webComponents
-    - In the CLI DemoApp, how did the js script tags get entered into the index.html?
-Was it WebPack?

 ## TypeScript
 - Ember, React, Aurelia are all using TypeScript
 - Union type: